About Our Community

-For our Brookdale Joliet assisted living residents: Our Life Enrichment Director works closely with residents to plan daily activities.
-A typical day may include trivia games, bean bag baseball, Bunko, craft and computer classes, painting classes, book club, Happy Hour with entertainment, as well as a variety of outings.
+Our Life Enrichment Director works closely with residents to plan daily activities.
+A typical day may include trivia games, bean bag baseball, bunko, craft and computer classes, painting classes, book club, happy hour with entertainment, as well as a variety of outings.
 Our Lunch Bunch goes out to different restaurants in the area once a week, and we schedule day trips to a local casino, into downtown Joliet to take in a play at the Rialto Theater or to a local museum.
 The Westfield Shopping Center is also a favorite destination.

 Partnering with the Local Neighborhood Community

-The local chapters of the Kiwanis and Lion’s Clubs and the Chamber of Commerce also use space here at our community – at no charge.
-We also have worked closely with Will County Senior Services, providing deserts for their home-delivery meal program.
+The local chapters of the Kiwanis and Lion’s Clubs and the Chamber of Commerce also use space here at our community – at no cost.
+We also have worked closely with Will County Senior Services, providing desserts for their home-delivery meal program.

 In addition to three meals a day, our memory care residents are served three snacks each day.
 By providing smaller, more frequent servings, we’re able to better ensure that residents consume enough calories.
-Many constantly wander; others simply do not have the attention span to sit through an entire meal.
-What’s more, they don’t have the same sensations of hunger or thirst as healthy people do, nor do they have the same sense of time.
-With meals at 8, noon and 5 – along with snacks at 10 a.m., 2 p.m. and 7 p.m. – we have multiple opportunities to make sure they get proper nutrition and hydration.
+Many constantly wander.
+Others simply do not have the attention span to sit through an entire meal.
+What’s more, they no longer have the same sensations of hunger or thirst as they once did.
+Nor do they have the same sense of time.
+With meals at 8:00 a.m., noon and 5:00 p.m. – along with snacks at 10:00 a.m., 2:00 p.m. and 7:00 p.m.
+We have multiple opportunities to make sure they get proper nutrition and hydration.